 The Inserts field shows any enabled or disabled effects for that program.
 Tap the area under Inserts to open a window where you can load, change, and enable or disable the effects for all four insert slots.

 Tap Solo or Mute to solo or mute the program (respectively).

 Tap the program automation button to change the program's automation.
-Tapping it will cycle through its three states:
+Tapping it will toggle between its two states: